as-pect/as-pect/readme.md

     asp -t

   TEST OPTIONS
+    --reporter                           Define the reporter to be used.
+(Default: DefaultTestReporter) --reporter=SummaryTestReporter     Use the summary reporter.
+      --reporter=DefaultTestReporter     Use the default reporter.
+      --reporter=EmptyReporter           Use the empty reporter.
+(This reporter reports nothing) --reporter=./path/to/reporter.js   Use the default exported object from this module as the reporter.

     --performance                        Enable performance statistics.
 (Default: false)
     --max-samples=[number]               Set the maximum number of samples to run for each test.
 (Default: 10000 samples) --max-test-run-time=[number]         Set the maximum test run time in milliseconds.
 (Default: 2000ms)